jack10303/r-WorldOfNintendo/README.md

 This repo uses [CodeKit](https://incident57.com/codekit/) to manage some SASS things for me (mostly Autoprefixer), but you can use whatever you like!

 ##To Do
+* change it so that the wario shows on the top when css transforms are not supported
 * animate the WoN logo on hover and maybe even on load
+* stylize the submit buttons
+* consider styling posts - add some fake content to get an idea of how things will look overall
+* make snoo image - should follow same style as `#header-bottom-right` element
+* create user flair using the images I already popped out for nav items
 * consider re-doing the main background to more closely resemble what's shown on the actual product boxes (dots get smaller towards the center)
-* stylize the submit buttons
-* make snoo image - should follow same style as `#header-bottom-right` element.
-* user flair!
 * replace the "WORLD OF" typeface with the correct typeface (gotta find out what it is)